stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 ## Application promotion

-To promote application from one environment to another, you will need to bump chart version and image version of environment.
+To promote application from one environment to another; as mentioned above you will need to bump chart version and image version in that environment.
 You can do so by picking these versions from previous environment.

-This guide assumes that application is already [on-boarded]((https://docs.cloud.stakater.com/content/sre/onboarding/application-onboarding.html)) to different environments.
+This guide assumes that application is already [on-boarded](https://docs.cloud.stakater.com/content/sre/onboarding/application-onboarding.html) to different environments.

-### Promote chart
+### 1. Promote chart

 To promote chart from first environment, you can check the chart version from ```Chart.lock``` file and update version in ```Chart.yaml``` of next version. for eg: